PrestaShopCorp/puik/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes
+- [ ] I have added tests to cover my changes.
+- [ ] I have added or updated the migration page associated to my component.